mahmoudali01/bestBuyApiRestAssuredAutomatinTask/README.md

     │   │   └── java/
     │   │       ├── endpoints/        # Contains methods for creating, listing, updating, deleting, and retrieving products by ID.
     │   │       ├── routes/           # Contains the base URL and API paths.
-    │   │       ├── payload/          # Contains Product and Category classes with attributes and their getters/setters.
+    │   │       ├── payload/          # Contains Product class with attributes and their getters/setters.
     │   │       ├── test/             # Contains ProductTest class with all test methods.
     │   │       └── utils/            # Contains utility classes.
     │   │       └── faker/            # Contains ProductRandomDataGenerator for generating random product data.